 In The Little Chapel of Silence is a mural above the altar: The Trojan Trysting Tree.
 Based on traditions of trysting trees and stones from the British Isles, the brass plaque beneath the mural invites members of the USC community to make professions, or “trysts”, of love and commitment:

 Come sit with me for a spell;

 And the truth of my heart I’ll tell.”

-Weekly Mindfulness Meditation Practice Group for faculty, staff, and students: Wednesdays, 12-12:30 pm at URC 202, University Religious Center.
+Weekly Mindfulness Meditation Practice Group for faculty, staff, and students: Wednesdays, 12-12:30 pm at URC 202 (and on Zoom), University Religious Center.
 For information on many other opportunities for mindfulness meditation on campus: Mindful USC

 The Reverend Thomas Kilgore, Jr. Chapel of the Cross can be reserved for Christian groups by emailing firstname.lastname@example.org.
 See more about the chapel HERE.
 Hosted by the Christian Life Team.

 The Muslim Prayer Space is located on the second floor of the University Religious Center, and is open from 6:00AM – 10:00PM, seven days a week.
 Wudu facilities are in the bathrooms on the second floor.

 The USC Caruso Catholic Center, 844 W. 32nd St (at Hoover), is a block away from the north side of the USC campus: catholictrojan.org.